-- IF YOU ARE PAYING YOUR SESSION FEE YOURSELF. there is some possibility your privacy will not be secure.
+- IF YOU ARE PAYING YOUR SESSION FEE YOURSELF, there is some possibility your privacy will not be secure.
 For example, if you pay by credit card or cheque, your counsellor's name and your name will be seen by those who process your credit card statements or cheque (bank staff).
 As a result, they may know you have seen a counsellor, but they will not know why.
 In addition, our agency's administrative support team, including our bookkeeper/accountant (we can supply you with the names of these workers) may have access to your contact information, your appointment times, payment information, insurance info (if relevant), and receipt info for billing, tax filing, and statistical purposes.
-However, none of these professionals will know why you sought our help since they cannot access the clinical portion of your file. - IF YOUR COUNSELLOR BECOMES SICK OR CAN'T SEE YOU ANYMORE, for example s/he is not able to return to a counselling practice due to illness, one of our administrative support staff will contact you to make arrangements to transfer your file to another counsellor or, if you wish, close your file.
+However, none of these professionals can access the clinical portion of your file. - IF YOUR COUNSELLOR BECOMES SICK OR CAN'T SEE YOU ANYMORE, for example they is not able to return to a counselling practice due to illness, one of our administrative support staff will contact you to make arrangements to transfer your file to another counsellor or, if you wish, close your file.
 This would be the only time another counsellor would access your file.
-If your counsellor must discontinue therapy for any other reason (e.g., moving, retiring), s/he will discuss this with you ahead of time and make arrangements for a referral to another counsellor, if you wish.
+If your counsellor must discontinue therapy for any other reason (e.g., moving, retiring), they will discuss this with you ahead of time and make arrangements for a referral to another counsellor, if you wish.